Privacy Policy

 InStock Kitchen's website

-The app's companion website, instockkitchen.com, exists primarily to support the "Share with a friend" feature so that recipients who do not have the app installed can still view a shared recipe in their browser.
-The website is a static page; it does not require sign-in, does not run analytics, and does not collect or store any data about visitors beyond what your browser and the hosting provider (Cloudflare) record as part of normal web traffic (such as IP address).
+The companion website, instockkitchen.com, exists primarily to support the "Share with a friend" feature so that recipients without the app can view a shared recipe in a browser, and to host the one-time AI model download.
+The website does not require sign-in and does not run analytics.
+For long recipe shares, it uses Cloudflare Workers KV to temporarily store the recipe content for 30 days so the short link can load.
+Otherwise, the website does not collect or store data about visitors beyond what your browser and the hosting provider (Cloudflare) record as part of normal web traffic (such as IP address).
 Cloudflare's data practices are governed by their own privacy policy.

 Data retention